Editor's note: this blog post was originally written in 2016 and has been completely revamped and updated with the latest information. Enjoy!

 Did you know that a third of all freezer claims happen over the Christmas break?

-Dig out your home insurance documents and check whether you have freezer cover, which makes sure your goods are insured in the case of a power cut or freezer malfunction.
-It's also worth ensuring that your boiler is functioning correctly, as there's nothing worse than a broken boiler come Christmas morning!
+Dig out your home insurance documents and check whether you have freezer cover, ensuring your goods are insured in the case of a power cut or freezer malfunction.
+It's also worth checking that your boiler is functioning correctly, as there's nothing worse than a broken boiler come Christmas morning!

 Claim free loft insulation this Christmas

-Energy firms face sanctions if they don't meet eco quotas, so some companies (e.g. British Gas) give free insulation to anyone in England, Scotland or Wales with a suitable home (you don't have to be their customer or on a low income).
+Energy firms are now facing sanctions if they don't meet eco quotas.
+British Gas are offering free insulation for all qualifying British homes (you don't have to be their customer or on a low income).

 Turn it down and save money